Email Marketing for Solo Founders: Realistic Strategies for One-Person SaaS

 Trigger-based beats time-based.
 When possible, trigger emails based on what users do rather than how much time has passed.
 User completed their first project?
 Celebrate and suggest what's next.
 User invited a team member?
 Explain collaboration features.
 This means emails stay relevant regardless of how quickly (or slowly) users move through your product.

 Keep sequences short.
 Long sequences have more points of failure, require more maintenance, and are more likely to become outdated as your product changes.
 A 4-email sequence beats a 12-email sequence for reliability and maintenance burden.
+If you're unsure about the right structure, our guide on email sequence templates has proven frameworks you can adapt.

 Use simple conditions.
 Complex segmentation means complex maintenance.
 "Sent to all users" or "Sent to users who haven't completed X" is easy to maintain.
 "Sent to users in segment A who did action B but not C within 7 days of signup unless they're on plan D" is a maintenance nightmare waiting to happen.